 Gateways: International Journal of Community Research and Engagement is a refereed, open access e-journal concerned with the practice and processes of university-community engagement.
 It provides a forum for academics, practitioners and community representatives to explore issues and reflect on practices relating to the full range of engaged activity.

 The journal publishes one volume a year, and accepts submissions on a rolling basis.
 Authors need to consider the appropriate section for their submission: peer-reviewed research article; practice-based; or snapshot.
 All sections are published together as one volume of the journal.
 We are happy to talk through any queries about publishing, particularly for early career academics and people not experienced in academic publishing.

-Gateways is jointly edited and managed by UTS Shopfront at the University of Technology, Sydney, and the Center for Urban Research and Learning (CURL) at Loyola University, Chicago.
+Gateways is jointly edited and managed by UTS Shopfront at the University of Technology, Sydney, and the Swearer Centre at Brown University.
 It is published by UTS ePress.